davidhuangio/jeopardy-bot/README.md

 ### Persistence

 Persistence works out of the box by periodically uploading a dump of the configuration to slack itself.
 The sync occurs every 5 minutes, and whenever the process is gracefully exited.
 If the process exits and is unable to sync, it may lose up to 5 minutes of data.

+### Wake Up

+Slack bot currently loses connection and needs to be redployed on railway with new commits.